-1. Students will model how phase changes can lead to the loss of mass in part of a system but mass in the whole system is conserved.
-(DOK 3)
+- 1. Students will model how phase changes can lead to the loss of mass in part a system but mass as a whole is conserved.
+(DOK 3) - 2.
+Students will formulate additional examples that represent the law of conservation of matter.
+(DOK 2)